Bird Issues 'Chilling' Legal Threat After Boing Boing Publishes Blog on E-Scooter Hack

 Bird’s motorized scooters have been racking up storage fees in cities across the country where they’ve been introduced without official city approval.
 A post about the hack, which surfaced in October on the blog Scooter Talk, suggested that any impounded scooters theoretically auctioned off by police could be converted with the plug-and-play kit.
 A source with knowledge of the company’s thinking claims the letter was not intended to insinuate that Doctorow was reporting on illegal behavior—even if Bird did just that.

-Speaking with Gizmodo on Friday, Doctorow criticized the move as nothing more than a knee-jerk response to an article Bird did not find particularly flattering.
+In an email Friday, Doctorow criticized the move as nothing more than a knee-jerk response to an article Bird did not find particularly flattering.

 Advertisement